Frequently Asked Questions

 What happens if I don’t pass my driving test first time?

 This is ok.
 You can remain in the research, which is running for over two years, which should allow most people plenty of time to learn how to drive, pass their test (after however many attempts they need) and then drive post-test for 12 months.
-It is possible of course that when the project ends in 2021 you will not have had the opportunity to complete all the surveys.
+It is possible of course that when the project ends you will not have had the opportunity to complete all the surveys.
 If this is the case, as per the prize draw terms and conditions HERE, you can still enter into the prize draw when it becomes available.

 What if I’ve passed my test?